varnishcache/varnish-cache/doc/sphinx/reference/varnishncsa.rst

 The %r formatter is equivalent to "%m http://%{Host}i%U%q %H".
 This differs from apache's %r behavior, equivalent to "%m %U%q %H".
+Furthermore, when using the %r formatter, if the Host header appears multiple times in a single transaction, the first occurrence is used.

 EXAMPLE
 =======